ishank26/sanskrit-reslstm/README.md

 A model to generate sanskrit text and learn reprenstations of sankrit aksharas(unit of graphemic symbols in the Indian writing system).

 ### Hypothesis:
 Sanskrit is a finely structured language.
 Minor variations in aksharas change the meaning of the words.
-Composition and translation of Sanskrit texts is still a challenging  task due to the semantic perplexity in those beautiful and rich verses.
+Composition and translation of Sanskrit texts is still a challenging  task due to the semantic perplexity in its beautiful and rich verses.
 Refer to the following examples-
 #### Pronouns-
 | विभक्ति – Cases | एकवचन – Singular | द्विवचन – Dual | बहुवचन – Plular |
 |:--------------:|:----------------:|:-------------:|:--------------:|